laurentszyster/fragment.js/README.md

     });
 ```

-Or on fragments factored from a list of elements:
+Or on fragments factored from a list of elements by the `fragment.factory`:

 ```javascript
 var h1 = fragment.factory(document.getElementsByTag('h1'));